Strategic Defence of the Parity Accord

 Response

 Independence concerns sovereignty and authority, not the absence of cooperation.
 Under the Parity Accord, Ireland remains fully sovereign in constitutional law.
-East–West cooperation operates through treaty-based mechanisms and confers no governing authority.
+East–West cooperation operates through treaty-based mechanisms rather than through control, and confers no governing authority.

-Because constitutional change is resolved through consent and structure rather than victory, there is no triumphalist narrative to commemorate.
-Civic observance is governed by neutrality and non-dominance.
+Because constitutional status is resolved through consent and structure rather than victory, there is no winning side to commemorate.
+Civic observances are governed through the Federal Protocol Charter and Civic Observance framework, ensuring neutrality and non-dominance.
+Participation is voluntary, and no community is expected to celebrate another’s political narrative.

 Response

 Authority is non-personalised and non-capturable.
 Identity is constitutionally protected, parity is embedded in decision-making, and leadership operates within a neutral and rotating framework.
-Political change therefore cannot translate into domination or existential threat.
-There is no incentive for backlash because there is no mechanism for capture.
+Political change therefore cannot be converted into domination or existential threat.

 Response